*might not reach millisecond accuracy but is multiplied to reach millisecond range

 Intuition tells us timezones should probably span from UTC+0 to UTC-12 to the west of the Greenwhich Meridian and from UTC+0 to UTC+12 to the east.
 In fact they can reach UTC+14.
 UTC+14 is Christmas Island's (Kiribati) time all year round and Samoa's daylight saving time during southern hemisphere summer.
 Therefore the maximum difference between 2 local times on Earth is 26 hours.

-This site is an online check of the current UTC time in milliseconds elapsed since the UNIX epoch (Jan 1, 1970), along with some local time - UTC comparisons.
-You can also convert milliseconds to date and time and the other way around.
+This site is an online check of the current time in milliseconds elapsed since the UNIX epoch (Jan 1, 1970) as well as in other common formats, along with some local time - UTC comparisons.
+You can also convert milliseconds to date & time and the other way around.

 The "current millis" story started with me debugging my Android application.
 In Android you tell an alarm when to come up by passing a simple number.
 This number has to be so large that it can encompass all the time passed since midnight January 1st, 1970 but sufficiently small that it can fit into existing data structures and keep going enough time in the future.
 Precision: millisecond.
 Why 1970 you ask?
 It's just a convention: it was the roundest most recent year to the point in time people actually started thinking about a universal measure of time.

 As i was debugging i needed something to tell me what the current time in millis is.
 Since a program was already running, rather than just inspecting Java's System.currentTimeMillis() or running a program that shows it to me, i figured i'll open a web page that shows it.
 There was nothing like it in the search results.
 The funniest result i saw was telling me the local time in Millis, Massachusetts.
 I couldn't believe there isn't a site that does such a simple thing.
 I wrote currentmillis.com and hit enter.
 My ISP's page popped up telling me there is no such page.
-I then went to GoDaddy which told me this incredibly simple domain was available.
+I then checked with my hosting provider and it turned out this incredibly simple domain was available.
 So i bought it and turned it into a single-serving website which shows, you guessed it, the current time in millis.

 In my opinion this is the most reasonably precise measuring standard ever.
 And timing isn't the easiest problem to solve, especially in a world where GPS has to take into account Einstein's theory of relativity and leap seconds have to be added from time to time to keep UTC (Coordinated Universal Time) in sync with solar time.
 The irony is i probably would have never found out that the last second of June 30, 2012 was 23:59:60 if i wouldn't have bought currentmillis.com.

-My goal for this website is that programmers all around the world know: when you want to see the current UTC time in millis you can do so easily at currentmillis.com.
+My goal for this website is that programmers all around the world know: when you want to see the current UTC time or the current time in millis (or in other common formats), you can do so easily at currentmillis.com